0%

 Are glass windows insulated?

 Not all of the time.
-The insulation process that makes it possible to properly regulate the temperature of a room is typically achieved through the glass-making process.
-So, if you want to have windows that are truly insulated, it’s important to make that a goal of your window shopping from the beginning.
+The insulation that enables proper room temperature regulation is typically achieved through glassmaking.
+So, if you want truly insulated windows, make that a goal from the beginning of your window shopping.

-If you don’t take this first step, you might end up with windows that have too many spaces for air and subsequently don’t insulate very well.
-However, this doesn’t mean that you can’t insulate windows on your own if you want.
+If you don’t take this first step, you might end up with windows that have too much air space and therefore don’t insulate very well.
+However, this doesn’t mean you can’t insulate windows yourself if you want to.

-If you want to try insulating your windows, there are plenty of options available on the internet and we recommend you do some research before committing to one.
-If you want to make sure that you’re doing it properly, always get the opinion of a professional.
+If you want to try insulating your windows, there are plenty of options online, and we recommend researching them before committing to one.
+If you want to make sure you’re doing it properly, always get a professional’s opinion.

 Are glass windows soundproof?

 Not necessarily.
-Though there are some glass windows that are specifically constructed to be soundproof, this is not the case for all glass windows.
-If you are somebody who wants to have soundproof windows, you should search for a brand that advertises this feature.
+Though some glass windows are specifically constructed to be soundproof, not all are.
+If you want soundproof windows, look for a brand that advertises this feature.

 Are glass windows waterproof?

 Not inherently.
-Though water technically bounces off of glass windows, windows that do not have proper frames might be more susceptible to damage during more tumultuous weather conditions such as flooding, hurricanes, and thunderstorms.
+Though water technically bounces off glass windows, windows without proper frames might be more susceptible to damage during more severe weather, such as flooding, hurricanes, and thunderstorms.

 If you want to try out a type of window that will hold up in poor conditions, we recommend looking into glass block windows.
-However, to ensure that you’re installing any windows you purchase properly, you should enlist the help of a professional.
-If you don’t, you run the risk of your windows not being truly waterproof!
+However, to ensure you install any windows you purchase properly, you should enlist a professional’s help.
+If you don’t, you risk your windows not being truly waterproof!

 How are windows measured?

 It’s so much easier than you think.
-Start by noting the height first, followed by the width.
-This ensures that you won’t doubt which figure is which when ordering your new window.
-Height: Measure the left, middle, and right and ensure you note down the smallest measured dimensions.
+Start by noting the height, then the width.
+This ensures you won’t have to guess which figure is which when ordering your new window.
+Height: Measure the left, middle, and right sides, and note the smallest measured dimension.

 How are windows replaced?

-Window replacement can be a simple DIY job — just removing the old window, setting and leveling the new replacement window, and cutting, drilling, and caulking it.
+Window replacement can be a simple DIY job — just removing the old window, setting and levelling the new replacement window, and cutting, drilling, and caulking it.
 Remember, it can be a messy process, so you need patience, precision, and ample time.
-But, if you’re short of these three, consider hiring a professional window installer.
+But if you’re short of these three, consider hiring a professional window installer.

 Can you get vitamin D through windows?